ZijieZhaoMMHW/parjobs_example/README.md

 sh reading_oisstanalysis.sh
 ```

-Then something like this will jump out.
+Then something like this will jump out, each job indicates the job for a particular year.

 ![Image text](https://github.com/ZijieZhaoMMHW/parjobs_example/blob/main/snapshot.png)